syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ### Toolbar size customization

-The toolbar items will be resized based on the size. size will be considered as width for origentation is horizontal and height for orientation is vertical.
-To change the height of the toolbar, refer to the following code snippet.
+The size of the toolbar items will be adjusted according to the specified dimension by using `Size`property in the `ImageEditorToolbar` class.

+For horizontal orientation, the size will be considered as width, and for vertical orientation, it will be considered as height.

 {% highlight C# %}